bluekitchen/bluetooth-logger/totalphase-beagle-usb/README.md

 ## How to use it

-	./capture_bluetooth_usb.py
+Depending on your Beagle device, you either start the script for the Beagle 12

+	./capture_bluetooth_beagle12.py

+or the script for Beagle 480 and 5000

+	./capture_bluetooth_beagle480_5000.py

-It will capture HCI traffic and save it to hci_dump.pklg in the current directory.
+It will capture the HCI traffic and save it to hci_dump.pklg in the current directory.
 Press Control-C to stop capturing.

-## How to analyzer packet log
+## How to analyze packet log

 The resulting file can be analyzed with Wireshark or the Apple's PacketLogger tool.